YannDubs/website_old/machine-learning-glossary.md

 * :mag: <span class='note'> Side Notes </span> :

     * Don't get mistaken: using Bayes rule doesn't make you a Bayesian.
-As my previous professor [Mark Schmidt](https://www.cs.ubc.ca/~schmidtm/){:.mdLink} used to say: "If you're not integrating, you're not a Bayesian". :sweat_smile:
+As my previous ML professor [Mark Schmidt](https://www.cs.ubc.ca/~schmidtm/){:.mdLink} used to say: "If you're not integrating, you're not a Bayesian". :sweat_smile:

     * If you understood well the point of view of frequentist, you might be surprised of seeing something like $p(x\| \Theta)$, which means the "conditional distribution of *x* given $\Theta$".
 Indeed for frequentists $\Theta$ is not a random variable and thus conditioning on it makes no sense (there's a single value for $\Theta$ which may be unknown but is still fixed: it's value is thus not a condition).
 Frequentists would thus write such distributions: $p(x;\Theta)$ which means "the distribution of *x* parameterized by $\Theta$".
 In statistics and machine learning, most people use $\|$ for both cases.
 Mathematicians tend to differentiate between the notations.
 In this blog, I will use $\|$ for both cases in order to keep the same notation as other ML resources you will find.